seamplex/feenox/doc/thermal1d.md

 $
 ```

-FeenoX has an **everything is an expression** design principle, meaning that any numerical input can be an algebraic expression (e.g. `T(1/2)` is the same as `T(0.5)`).
+The other main decision in FeenoX design is an **everything is an expression** design principle, meaning that any numerical input can be an algebraic expression (e.g. `T(1/2)` is the same as `T(0.5)`).
 If we want to have a temperature-dependent conductivity (which renders the problem non-linear) we can take advantage of the fact that $T(x)$ is available not only as an argument to `PRINT` but also for the definition of algebraic functions:

 ```{.feenox include="thermal-1d-dirichlet-temperature-k.fee"}
 ```